-- More than three people traveled from far away lands to find Jesus, the new born King.
+- More than three people traveled from far away lands to find Jesus, the newborn King.
 A huge caravan was needed to make the long trip.
-It was large enough and grand enough to get King Herod’s attention when they came into Jerusalem.
+It was large enough and grand enough to get King Herod’s attention when they came to Jerusalem.

 - They brought more than three gifts.
 They opened treasure chests of gifts (Matthew 2:11) which included gold, frankincense, and myrrh.

 - They weren’t kings.
 The Magi were an ancient combination of scientist and priest.
 They were wise interpreters of dreams and studied the heavens for answers and signs.
 They were educated, respected, powerful, well connected, and influential, but not kings.

 - By the time the Magi planned their trip, financed the trip, and completed their long and difficult trip, Jesus was no longer a babe in the manger.
 He was a year or so old.

 The Wise Ones are seeking.
 They are doing the best they can to figure out the answers, and so are we.
 God honors and answers our seeking.

 - Gold- They expect to find a king.
 They were searching for a leader who is worthy to be followed, worthy to give our allegiance.

 - Frankincense- Used to offer prayers.
 In the ancient world many rulers, like Caesar, proclaimed themselves gods.
 They were searching for something greater than themselves, the Divine, one who is worthy to be worshiped.

 - Myrrh- Used for embalming and used as medicine.
 They were looking for one who would bring them healing and wholeness.